Top festivals in Switzerland 2016

 Early October: Autumn Festival, Lugano

 Every year around this time the Lugano residents and tourists say goodbye to the summer and welcome the beginning autumn.
 Lots of wine, music and local food accompany the celebrations, and visitors can sample an array of Ticinese specialties.
-The Lugano Autumn Festival runs from 2 to 4 October 2015.
+The Lugano Autumn Festival runs from 30 September to 2 October 2016.
 See www.lugano-tourism.ch.

 October: Vernier Sur Rock Festival, Geneva